ShreyaSrivastav00/quick-portfolio/index.md

 ## Portfolio:

-I love Data!
+- I love Data!
 And this is my journey into trying to become a Data Scientist who can help people live their lives better.
+- Contributor at AnalyticsVidhya (Medium).

 ### Personal Projects-